All my life I've looked at words as if I was seeing them for the first time.Ernest Hemingway

 Voice is your identity as a writer.
 It's integral to your writing and not an add on.
 Make it distinctive.
 Be authentic.

 To develop your own voice, pay attention to writers who you relate to you on websites, blogs, and social networks.
-Does the writer sound playful or serious?

 Style is not the same as voice.
 They're subtly different.
 Style is what creates a mood.
 It has a hypnotic feel to it.
 You might adapt your style based on what you're writing.
 Voice is more durable.
 It's an integral quality of a writer.
 Something that comes from within.
 Style is an external quality.